yaml/yaml-runtimes/README.md

     # Test all libraries in alpine-runtime-all image
     make testv RUNTIME=all

-### Daemon

-By default, for every test a `docker run` will be executed.
-To make testing a bit faster, you can run the containers in background:

-    # Start all containers
-    make daemon-start
-    # Only start alpine-runtime-perl container
-    make daemon-start-perl

-    # Test
-    make testv

-    # Stop all containers
-    make daemon-stop
-    # Only stop alpine-runtime-perl container
-    make daemon-stop-perl

-    # List containers
-    make daemon-status

-Then the tests will run `docker exec` instead.

 ### Example

 If you want to test a certain library, for example `c-libfyaml`, the steps would